 General protocol

-The I2C protocol is more elaborate than the serial communication protocol because it has to support communication between several devices.
-Let's see how it works using examples:
+The I2C protocol is more elaborate than the serial communication protocol because it supports structured communication between several devices.
+Let’s see how it works:

 Controller → Target